Pro Bono Program

 - Time Commitment: 15-25 hours/semester

 The project partners with nonprofit organizations and local government agencies including Legal Aid of North Carolina, the Durham Expunction & Restoration Program (DEAR), and Triangle Residential Options for Substance Abusers (TROSA).
-Volunteer opportunities include ongoing work sessions, special clinics, and fall break projects.
+Volunteer opportunities include ongoing work sessions, special clinics, and break projects.

 - Duration: fall and spring semesters